zilliztech/phantoscope-bootcamp/EN_tutorials/phantoscope_101.md

 >
 > This Operator refers to the container Phantoscope_vgg_1 started above.
 The Operator in Phantoscope provides the service to vectorize the image.
 After an Operator has been started, the Operator needs to be registered.
 The script prepare.sh registers the above-started Phantoscope_vgg_1 to Phantoscope.
 For more information, please refer to [What is an Operator?](https://github.com/zilliztech/phantoscope/blob/0.1.0/docs/site/en/tutorials/operator.md).
 >
-> Pipeline is used in Phatoscope to group Operator, and is an abstraction of the data processing flow.
+> The Pipeline is used in Phatoscope to group Operator, and is an abstraction of the data processing flow.
 This step creates a Pipeline with the Operator registered above.For more information, please refer to [What is a pipeline?](https://github.com/zilliztech/phantoscope/blob/0.1.0/docs/site/en/tutorials/pipeline.md)
 >
-> Application corresponds to the actual business scenario.
+> The Application corresponds to the actual business scenario.
 After the Application is created, you can import and query the pictures.
 For more information, please refer to [What is an application?](https://github.com/zilliztech/phantoscope/blob/0.1.0/docs/site/en/tutorials/application.md)
 >
 > In Phantoscope, several Operator implementations using open source models are available.
 You can also create an Operate with your own model and register it in Phantoscope.
 How to register a new Operator, create a Pipeline, and create an Application in Phantoscope (the steps this script implements) can refer to [create_application.md.](create_application.md)